 In Pennsylvania, WNV is the most commonly reported locally-acquired arbovirus and is most commonly seen during the months of July through September.
 Risk continues until the first hard frost.
 Most human WNV infections (80%) are asymptomatic.
-Approximately 20% of infections result in a non-specific febrile illness (West Nile fever), and <1% infections develop into severe neuroinvasive disease (e.g., meningitis, encephalitis, acute flaccid paralysis, etc.).

-Neuroinvasive disease is more likely to occur in patients $\geq$ 50 years of age or those with compromised immunity.
+Approximately 20% of infections result in a non-specific febrile illness (West Nile fever), and <1% of infections develop into severe neuroinvasive disease (e.g., meningitis, encephalitis, acute flaccid paralysis, etc.).
+Neuroinvasive disease is more likely to occur in patients ≥50 years of age or those with compromised immunity.
+During the 2018 WNV season, Pennsylvania reported 95 neuroinvasive and 35 non-neuroinvasive cases, the most WNV cases in over a decade.